project-gemmi/gemmi/docs/hkl.rst

 All the data is embedded in the code.
 The binary size after compilation is about 100kB.

-Admittedly, the data tables synthesised by C.T.
+Reportedly, the data tables synthesised by C.T.
 Chantler are more accurate.
 Consider using them instead.
 They are available from the `NIST website <https://www.nist.gov/pml/x-ray-form-factor-attenuation-and-scattering-tables>`_ and from the `XrayDB <https://github.com/xraypy/XrayDB>`_ project.